On unit signatures and narrow class groups of odd degree abelian number fields: Conjectures

 and $\Prob\bigl(\rk_2\Cl(K) \geq 8\bigr) \leq 0.02\%$.
 Again, by Corollary \ref{cor:Kabclk2} we have $\Cl(K)[2] \simeq \Cl^+(K)[2]$.
 Here, Conjecture \ref{conj:sgnrkcondi} predicts $\Prob\bigl(\sgnrk(\calO_K^\times) = s \,|\, \rk_2\Cl(K)=\vrho\bigr)$ as:

 Summing as above yields

-and so Conjecture \ref{conj:ell35sgkr0} predicts that $99.9\%$ of cyclic quintic fields have units of all possible signatures.
-The smallest conductor of a cyclic quintic field with $\sgnrk(\calO_K^\times) = 1$ is $39821$.
-This field is $K = \Q(\alpha)$ where $\alpha$ is a root of the polynomial
+and so Conjecture \ref{conj:ell35sgkr0} predicts that $99.9\%$ of cyclic quintic fields have units of all possible signatures, and indeed they are abundant.
+For $\sgnrk(\calO_K^\times) = 1$, we find the cyclic quintic field $K = \Q(\alpha)$ of conductor $39821$ and discriminant $39821^4$, where $\alpha$ is a root of the polynomial